 The witness reports that Christine Maxwell was observed speaking with church music staff member Alan Hightower, referencing prior professional and academic connections involving her husband.
 The interaction was described as familiar and engaged rather than introductory.

-According to the same account, Ghislaine Maxwell was introduced in that setting as Christine’s sister, and Jeffrey Epstein was introduced as her sister’s boyfriend, with both described as visiting from New York.
+According to the same account, Ghislaine Maxwell was present and introduced in that setting as Christine’s sister, and Jeffrey Epstein was present and introduced as her sister’s boyfriend, with both described as visiting from New York.
 The witness recalls that Hightower appeared enthusiastic during the interaction.

 The witness further states that individuals within the group described themselves as philanthropists, emphasizing their elite background and financial resources during the conversation.